jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_01_compute_and_storage_options.md

 5. Enter a name for your cluster, such as `Test Cluster`.
 6. Select the **Databricks RuntimeVersion**.
 We recommend the latest runtime and **Scala 2.12**.
-7. Set the value of Min Workers to **1**, and the Max Workers to a value of **2**
-8. Select the default values for the cluster configuration.
+7. Select the default values for the cluster configuration.
-9. Check **Spot instances** to optimize costs.
-10. Select **Create Cluster**.
+8. Select **Create Cluster**.
-11. Wait for the cluster to start.
+9. Wait for the cluster to start.
 Please note you will have to wait 5 - 7 minutes for the cluster to start up before moving onto the next task.

 #### Task 2: Clone the Databricks archive